timfayz/SEM/docs/guide.md

 .bg-green40--hvr:hover  {background: #66BB6A;}
 .bg-white               {background: #fff;}
 ```
-It may looks scary, but don't hurry with the conclusions.
-You may notice elements aren't followed randomly, but organized:
+You may notice that the elements order is not random:

 >
 - at the beginning sets with box-model properties, then visual related ones;